The Succulent Plant Page goes to

 Aeonium arboreum cv.
 Schwartzkopf offsetting Aeonium arboreum cv.
 Schwartzkopf flower

-A large Aeonium arboreum produces an impressive panicle of small yellow flowers (left) and then dies.
-The plant usually offsets along the stem (middle left) before dying.
+A large Aeonium arboreum produces an impressive panicle of small yellow flowers (above) and then dies.
+The plant usually offsets along the stem (above middle left) before dying.
 Non-flowering rosettes on a flowering plant survive and can be propagated for the next year.

 Aeonium arboreum is native to the Canary Islands.
 Several varieties have been described.